djsouthall/hpol-prototype/README.md

 # rnog-hpol-prototype
-This contains code and data created while working towards a finalized hpol antenna for RNO-G.
+This contains code, data, and design files created while working towards a finalized hpol antenna for RNO-G.

 I use some functions that are defined from another package: [plot_ff.py](https://github.com/djsouthall/beacon/blob/master/tools/plot_ff.py).
 These aren't complicated and could easily be redifined in this project, but I am the only one using it and this is fine for me.